SharvitDabir/Quadcopter-Robust-Control/README.md

 # Disturbance Observer-Based (DOb) Quadrotor Control with Adaptive Linearization for Robustness Against Random-Wind

+## Objective
+Quadcopter wants to hover as close to the setpoint as possible under the influence of dynamic wind (Wind Torque disturbances can be accounted for, for future research)

+## Control Architecture
+<!--- <img width="1225" alt="DOb_corrected" src="https://user-images.githubusercontent.com/73812796/166128477-88180880-66b0-4960-8d59-e5564d256533.PNG"> --->
+<img width="1225" alt="DOb_corrected" src="https://user-images.githubusercontent.com/73812796/226098998-f9baef64-c95d-4c63-bd94-c934069e61cb.png">

+DOb+Linearization block includes:
+1) Estimating Disturbance {from Vector Algebra using on-board IMU sensed and integrated quantities (not included here) , and/or Kalman Filtering} Force and/or Disturbance Moments.
+2) Solve for Equilibrium under Estimated Disturbance (Wind Force affects Quaternion-setpoint and Thrust-setpoint, while Wind-Moment affects only Control-Moment setpoints).
+3) Linearize about obtained X_sp (use stacked DOb vector) and U_sp vectors.
+4) Solve Riccatti Recursion using Linearized Matrices to find K_DOb.

+## Intuition
+One intuitive way of looking at the failure of LQR is that LQR can be said to be a PD controller, which has no extra machinery to compensate for the steady-state error (for instance, an Integral term) in case of a disturbance/push away from the setpoint.
+Adaptive-Linearization-DOb provides this "extra-sauce" to make the drone stick near the setpoint better.

+## State-Disturbance Stacked Vector
 "Observed Disturbance" is the estimated Wind-Speed (m/s) stacked below the standard Quadcopter-State Vector.
 A value for Wind-Speed along all the three axes has to be chosen as a Linearization-Point.
+(Wind Force value can be chosen for mathematical convenience depending on the reader's preference)
 The choice of wind-vector for linearization directly affects the terms within the K matrix that map the observed disturbance back onto the control inputs.
 Experiments conducted in JULIA simulation show that there is a need to update Linearization online (or alternatively use a Gain-Scheduling approach), as the wind changes, to provide better robustness against random wind!

-This documentation is a part of a larger work on Quadcopter control under wind, to be realized on CERLAB-Control Team's DIY Team-BlackSheep quadcopter and Crazyflie2.1 nanocopter.
-Methodologies implemented and researched include Optimal Control, Disturbance Observer Based Methods, H-infinity, Reinforcement Learning Based controllers etc. (Ongoing Work)

-<!--- <img width="1225" alt="DOb_corrected" src="https://user-images.githubusercontent.com/73812796/166128477-88180880-66b0-4960-8d59-e5564d256533.PNG"> --->
-<img width="1225" alt="DOb_corrected" src="https://user-images.githubusercontent.com/73812796/226098998-f9baef64-c95d-4c63-bd94-c934069e61cb.png">
+## Results

-# Hover-Setpoint ([0; 0; 1] meters) Tracking of Adaptive-Linearization-DOb vs Vanilla LQR for Dynamic Wind
+### Hover-Setpoint ([0; 0; 1] meters) Tracking of Adaptive-Linearization-DOb vs Vanilla LQR for Dynamic Wind
 <img width="637" alt="dynamic_xyz" src="https://user-images.githubusercontent.com/73812796/166128047-aa020bf9-4b97-402f-a514-d789bb8dd482.PNG">

 Comparison between Adaptive-Linearization-DOb (solid plots) and Vanilla LQR (dashed plots) shows that the former is able to compensate for dynamically changing wind disturbance and the latter is not. .
 Here the choice of wind-velocities for linearization is updated based on the wind-estimates, thus providing active disturbance compensation unlike the naive-DOb case or Vanilla LQR case.
 <!---Depending on the frequency of the linearization update, the quadrotor position-error with respect to the hover-setpoint can be confined to a minimum with some computational cost tradeoffs. --->
 <!---The response shown here is associated with the same wind trajectory as in Fig-\protect\ref{fig:552} --->

-# Hover-Setpoint ([0; 0; 1] meters) Tracking of Adaptive-Linearization-DOb vs Vanilla LQR for Quasi-Static Wind
+### Hover-Setpoint ([0; 0; 1] meters) Tracking of Adaptive-Linearization-DOb vs Vanilla LQR for Quasi-Static Wind
 <img width="630" alt="static_xyz" src="https://user-images.githubusercontent.com/73812796/166128070-7a635805-b5be-41c7-946f-da05c26717b6.PNG">

 Comparison between Adaptive-Linearization-DOb (solid plots) and Vanilla LQR (dashed plots) shows that the former is able to compensate for the steady-disturbance and the latter gives in to the steady-wind.
 Here the choice of wind-velocities for linearization is updated based on the wind-estimates, thus providing active disturbance compensation unlike the naive-DOb case or Vanilla LQR case.
 One intuitive way of looking at the failure of LQR is that LQR can be said to be a PD controller, which has no extra machinery to compensate for the steady-state error (for instance, an Integral term).
 Adaptive-Linearization-DOb provides this "extra-sauce" to make the drone stick to the setpoint.
 <!---The response shown here is associated with the same wind trajectory as in Fig-\protect\ref{fig:552}. --->

+## Why Adaptive-DOb?
-# Limitation of Naive DOb (i.e. without adaptive linearization)
+### Limitation of Naive DOb (i.e. without adaptive linearization)
 <img width="705" alt="naivex" src="https://user-images.githubusercontent.com/73812796/166128076-ecb2d0f5-d085-47d7-b30b-49a0fd1e9f80.PNG">
 <img width="703" alt="naivey" src="https://user-images.githubusercontent.com/73812796/166128078-8296e6bf-a69e-42c3-806c-b35d7a4fd8da.PNG">

 These images illustrate the X and Y position tracking performance in hover, for three different choices of linearization after which the quadrotor was subjected to wind that was initialized at [4;4;1] m/s and constrained to stay quasi-static.
 Here, despite the wind being quasi-static, the performance is not satisfactory,dynamically changing wind will make the performance poor and unpredictable.
 The basin of choice of wind-velocities for which the disturbance compensation would bring back the drone to the setpoint is extremely narrow, and it depends on luck.
 This arguement strengthens the need for Adaptive-Linearization-DOb to actually provide disturbance-rejection

-# Random-Walk Wind and Disturbance Estimation
+## Random-Walk Wind and Disturbance Estimation
 <img width="590" alt="431_wind" src="https://user-images.githubusercontent.com/73812796/166128109-904f91e3-9788-4eb0-bdca-31281210ddf9.PNG">
 <img width="580" alt="431_windest" src="https://user-images.githubusercontent.com/73812796/166128113-e16f2a09-1abd-4749-9e1f-809179b5c605.PNG">